ocinpp/aws-hk-district-check/README.md

 Setup AWS Credentials following the article https://serverless.com/framework/docs/providers/aws/guide/credentials/

-Create a virtual environment for developing locally
+Create a virtual environment for developing locally and to have the dependencie separated from other environments

 ```bash
 virtualenv venv --python=python3